pfheatwole/thesis/source/formalization.rst

 .. math::

    p \left( \mathcal{W} \right)

+[[Wait, this looks like a probability distribution over the models.
+Shouldn't it be more like :math:`\mathcal{W} = p(w(r))` (not sure how to write "the probability of wind vector `w` as a function of position `r`").

+How do Gaussian processes write values of a field as a function of position?
+Ah, right: a GP is a distribution over functions, not a collection of distributions over variables (sorta).
+Consider each "realization" of a GP as a possible "configuration" of the true function.
+You don't write "the probability of `w` as a function of `r`, you just say "what is the distribution over `w`?" then test that distribution at `r`.

+So the "wind field regression" problem isn't a problem of a bunch of individual estimates at different points, it's a problem of a single distribution over a function which takes on values at a bunch of different points.
+So yeah, in that sense you might designate :math:`W(\vec{r})` the true target, and the distribution over the true wind field is :math:`W(\vec{r}) \sim
+\mathcal{W}(\vec{r}) = \mathcal{G}_W(\vec{r})`.

+References:

+* "Model-based Geostatistics" (Diggle, 2007)

+* "Automatic model construction with Gaussian processes" (Duvenaud; 2014)

+]]

 The next task is to develop relationships between what we know and what we want.
 At the beginning, the only thing we know is the sequence of the